 Child psychologists study the mental, behavioral, and emotional development of children, focusing on the period from birth to adolescence.
-Psychologists in this specialty may treat relatively healthy children by evaluating a variety of factors — including language, cognitive functions, and motor skills — throughout each stage of early childhood development.
-However, child psychologists also diagnose and treat children with severe psychological disorders such as autism, mood disorders, and issues resulting from trauma or abuse.
+These psychologists may treat relatively healthy children by evaluating language, cognitive functions, and motor skills throughout each stage of early childhood development.
+Child psychologists also diagnose and treat children with severe psychological disorders such as autism, mood disorders, and issues resulting from trauma or abuse.
 Child psychologists may counsel patients in schools, social service agencies, government organizations, the juvenile justice system, or private practice, often using behavioral modification therapy, play therapy, journaling, and therapeutic intervention techniques.

 Child psychology encompasses several primary subspecialties, including pediatric, adolescent, and abnormal child psychology.
-Professionals in a particular subspecialty of child psychology may target a more exclusive patient group, such as infants or adolescents, or focus on advanced behavioral disorders affecting children, adolescents, or both.
-Regardless of a child psychologist’s area of specialty, they must earn licensure in their state through the American Board of Professional Psychology to enter into clinical practice.
-The process of obtaining licensure typically requires a doctoral degree from an accredited institution, extensive work experience, and a passing score on a board examination in the candidate’s specialty of choice.
+Professionals in a particular subspecialty may work with specific patient groups, such as infants or adolescents, or focus on advanced behavioral disorders affecting children, adolescents, or both.
+Regardless of their specialty, all child psychologists must earn licensure in their state through the American Board of Professional Psychology.
+For licensure, individuals typically need a doctoral degree from an accredited institution, extensive work experience, and a passing score on a board examination.

 Can You Get a Degree in Child Psychology Online?

 Online child psychology graduate programs typically include the same core and concentration coursework as their on-campus counterparts.
-Online and on-campus programs differ in terms of the practicum and/or any other professional experience required to complete the degree.
-While online learners must still fulfill practicum hours in person, the majority of online Ph.D. in child psychology and master's in child psychology online programs allow students to arrange clinicals and practicums near their residence.
+Online and on-campus programs differ in terms of the practicum or any other professional experience required to complete the degree.
+While online learners must still fulfill practicum hours in person, most online Ph.D. in child psychology and master's in child psychology online programs allow students to arrange clinicals and practicums near their residence.

-Earning a child psychology degree online can enable some students to graduate more quickly and help save on transportation and tuition costs.
-Many online programs offer both full- and part-time options that enable students to take as many or as few classes as they wish per term.
-Additionally, a self-paced online curriculum serves not only students living in rural areas, but also parents without childcare and full-time professionals looking to earn their degree from the comfort of their own homes.
+Earning a child psychology degree online can enable some students to graduate sooner and help reduce transportation and tuition costs.
+Many online programs offer both full- and part-time options that allow students to take as many classes as they wish per term.
+Online learning benefits many learners, including those who live in rural areas, parents without childcare, and full-time professionals who want to earn their degree while continuing their jobs.